koki-nakamura22/env-for-blog/_postsBackup/en/creating-dev-env-of-nodejs.md

 type = "post"

 +++
-This article explains how to how to create a development environment of Node.js (Use Express) including a function of hot reload.
+This article explains how to create a development environment of Node.js (Use Express) including a function of hot reload.
 (VS Code)

 The following lists are the table of contents about this article.